tripu/Canon/README.md

-HTML-boilerplate
+HTML–boilerplate
 ================

-Seeds for HTML projects.
+Simple seeds for HTML projects — see [the index](http://tripu.github.io/html-boilerplate).